2018 Atlantic hurricane season: Tropical Storm Alberto

 A broad area of low pressure formed over the northwestern Caribbean Sea on May 20 due to the diffluence of a trough.
 Dry air and wind shear initially prevented development as the low moved over the Yucatán Peninsula.
 However, after the low re-emerged into the Caribbean on May 25, a well-defined circulation developed and the system became a subtropical depression about 80 mi (130 km) east-southeast of Chetumal, Quintana Roo, around 12:00 UTC.
 After remaining nearly stationary for the next day, the subtropical depression moved northward and continued strengthening, becoming Subtropical Storm Alberto as it crossed into the Gulf of Mexico late on May 26.
 After convection migrated closer to the circulation and the Alberto's wind field decreased in size, it transitioned into a tropical storm around 00:00 UTC on May 28.
 Around that time, Alberto peaked with winds of 65 mph (100 km/h) and a minimum pressure of 990 mbar.
 Around 21:00 UTC, Alberto made landfall near Laguna Beach, Florida, with winds of 45 mph (75 km/h).
 The cyclone weakened to a tropical depression shortly after landfall.
 Possibly due to the brown ocean effect, Alberto persisted as a tropical cyclone over land until transitioning into a remnant low over northern Michigan on May 31.
-A frontal system subsequently absorbed the remnant low over Ontario on June 1.

 Alberto and its precursor caused flooding in the Yucatán Peninsula, particularly in Mérida.
 Flooding also occurred in Cuba, where the cyclone dropped 14.41 in of rainfall in Heriberto Duquezne, Villa Clara.
 The storm damaged 5,218 homes and 23,680 acres of crops throughout the country.
 Alberto caused 10 deaths in Cuba, all due to drowning.
 In Florida, sustained winds reached 51 mph and gusts topped out at 59 mph, both recorded at the St. George Island Bridge.
 The winds knocked down dozens of trees, some of which fell onto roads, power lines, and a few homes.
 Storm surge entered five buildings and a restaurant in the Florida Panhandle.
 Farther inland, Alberto caused flooding in several states.
 Particularly hard hit was western North Carolina, where flooding and mudslides led to the closure of more than 40 roads, including parts of the Blue Ridge Parkway.
 Approximately 2,000 people fled their homes in McDowell County due to the threat of failure of the dam at Lake Tahoma.
 Alberto caused eight deaths and about $125 million in damage in the United States.